Being at school every day and arriving on time is essential to ensure that your child makes the best progress that they can.

 Application forms must be completed along with a covering letter explaining the exceptional circumstances.
 Forms can be collected from the school’s office.

-All requests will be confirmed by letter either agreeing or disagreeing with the request (copies of letters are attached – please note that these are legal documents that the school must send out in reply to any request).
+All requests will be confirmed by letter either agreeing or disagreeing with the request ( – please note that these are legal documents that the school must send out in reply to any request).

 Parents can expect:-